JOLTS Experimental State Estimates

 - Composite Synthetic model: this model is used to refine the state estimates as part of annual processing—by

-incorporating data from the Quarterly Census of Employment and Wages (QCEW) that weren’t available when the initial
+incorporating data from the Quarterly Census of Employment and Wages (QCEW) that were not available when the initial

 estimates were produced.

-JOLTS Experimental State Data tables are provided for both models as a 3-month
+JOLTS Experimental State Estimates Table A contains both models as a 3-month

 moving average.
-The data will normally be presented as a combination of Composite Regional and Composite Synthetic data.
+The data are presented as a combination of Composite Regional (CompReg) and Composite Synthetic (CompSyn) estimates.

-Table A includes data from the Composite Synthetic model from February 2001 to June 2018 with data from the Composite Regional
+More specifically, table A includes data from the CompSyn model from February 2001 to December 2018 with data from the CompReg model

 BLS plans to update these data on a quarterly basis while assessing data user input on the models and on the utility of these